SantiagoMorais/old-portfolio/README.md

 - [TypeScript](https://www.typescriptlang.org): TypeScript enhances JavaScript development with static typing, improved tooling, and better code readability, leading to more robust and maintainable applications.

+- [useGithubAutomatedRepos](https://github.com/DIGOARTHUR/github-automated-repos/): A hook used in a library focused to administrate your repositories remotely from your github, beeing not necessary change your repository directly do add or remove new informations or repositories.

 ## Author

 - GitHub - [Felipe Santiago Morais](https://github.com/SantiagoMorais)